-I’m writing this post as a follow up to last week’s blog on basic LGTBQ terminology for parents of tweens and teens.
-As an adolescent and family therapist in Washington DC, I’m often the first point of contact for teens who are exploring their gender and sexual identity.
-That means that I’m often helping parents navigate this new territory with and for their developing teen.
-Here are some ideas for helping you as a parent help your teenager explore these aspects of identity in a way that encourages openness and connection.
+I’m writing this post as a follow up to last week’s blog on basic LGTBQ terminology for parents.
+As an adolescent and family therapist in Washington DC, I often meet with teens who are exploring their gender and sexual identity and many of them are struggling with how to discuss these aspects of identity with their families.
+Parents can help take the pressure off of their kids by feeling confident and capable of navigating conversations about sex, sexuality, and gender identity; yet for many parents, these conversations are new territory and more than a little uncomfortable to discuss.
+Here are some ideas for helping parents help your teenager explore these aspects of identity in a way that encourages openness and connection.

 Tips for Talking with your Teen about Gender and Sexuality: